General Meetings & 2016-2017 Events

 Professor Warren's talk is titled, “Santa Cruz Shakespeare 2017: Gentlemen Behaving Badly."
 He served as Textual Consultant to Shakespeare Santa Cruz and as dramaturg for many of its Shakespeare productions throughout the thirty-two seasons of its existence.
 He now performs the same roles for the newly created Santa Cruz Shakespeare, and last summer was the dramaturg for the production of A Midsummer Night’s Dream.
 A past president of the Shakespeare Association of America, he has published The Division of the Kingdoms: Shakespeare’s Two Versions of ‘King Lear’ (co-edited with Gary Taylor), The Complete ‘King Lear’ 1608-1623, and numerous articles on the texts of English drama.
 He co-edited (with Gary Taylor) The Widow in The Collected Works of Thomas Middleton.

-Annual Luncheon…“Spring Sunshine and Stellar Student Scholars” - 11 am
+Annual Scholarship Luncheon…“Spring Sunshine and Stellar Student Scholars” - 11 am - 1 pm

-Meet and greet and hear the stories of our scholarship recipients in the La Feliz Room at the Seymour Center.
+Meet and greet and hear the stories from our scholarship recipients at the Back Nine Grill, 555 Highway 17, Santa Cruz.